In this tutorial, we look at an example of a problem and solution essay for IELTS writing.

-In this tutorial we look at an example of a problem and solution essay for IELTS Writing.
 A “problem and solution” essay, as its name suggests, proposes a problem to you and asks you to suggest a solution or solutions to it.
-It may also ask about the causes of the problem, or the effects which the problem has.
+It may also ask about the causes of the problem or the effects which the problem has.

 As with an opinion essay in task 2, there is no right or wrong answer.
 What is being tested is your competence in writing English, not your skills as a policy-maker!

-Each of these questions has something in common.
+Each of the questions above has something in common.